Privacy policy

 Import uses AI once, to read your column headers.
 Everything after that is deterministic: the same data produces the same register, the same certificate, the same numbers, every time.
 No AI touches your records.

 Concretely: when you upload a spreadsheet, the column headers and a few sample rows are sent to Anthropic (US) to suggest a column mapping, which you review and confirm.
-Anthropic does not train on this data.
+Under Anthropic's commercial API terms, this data is not used to train models.
 If you would rather not use it, you can map the columns yourself.

 Third parties and subprocessors

 We use a small number of vendors to run the service.
 The current list, with what each one does, what data it sees and where it runs, is published at gaugelog.com/subprocessors.
-Today that list is: Supabase, Vercel, Postmark, Anthropic, Stripe.
+Today that list is: Supabase, Vercel, Postmark, Anthropic, Stripe, PostHog.

 We do not sell personal data, and we do not share it with anyone beyond the vendors on that list.